 Hair Loss.
-Services related to treatment for hair loss, hair transplants, any drug that promises hair, or wigs (except for one wig per lifetime for covered individuals undergoing cancer treatment).
+Services related to treatment for hair loss, hair transplants, any drug that promises hair or wigs (except for one wig per lifetime for covered individuals undergoing cancer treatment).

 Hearing Aids.
 Including, but not limited to, semi-implantable hearing devices, audient bone conductors and Bone Anchored Hearing Aids.
 A hearing aid is any device that amplifies sound.
-Hearing Aids for covered Dependents through age 18 are covered as listed in Covered Services.
+Hearing aids for eligible dependents age 18 or younger are covered as outlined under Covered Services